 - Pour water to a small sauce pan or pot and heat over low to medium heat.

 - Pour soy sauce and brown sugar.
+Add more soy sauce or brown sugar to taste.

 - Mix potato starch mixture/slurry and keep mixing until creamy.